OleksandrVladymyrov/FBShareDialog/README.md

 A JavaScript plugin to share stories to Facebook's wall

 This is an interface component for websites and Facebook applications which allows your users to make a selection of one of their friend or themself to share stories on the wall.
-The friend is returned as an array of Facebook ID.
+The friend is returned as an array of Facebook ID, the post_id is returned as an object after successful post.
-It is similar to the `fb:multi-friend-selector` component by Facebook, except it can be used to select friends for anything, not just application requests.

 ![This is what it looks like.](http://oleksandrvladymyrov.github.io/FBShareDialog/pic/design.png)